top of page

 When you want to promote awareness of an issue and motivate change in a straightforward but lighthearted way, satire ("the use of humor, irony, exaggeration, or ridicule to expose and criticize people's stupidity or vices, particularly in the context of contemporary politics and other topical issues.") is the best vehicle to balance both personalities and prove your point through whom your message offends.

-In this redesigned version of ‘The Shark Bounty Flier,’ the Tobago House Of Assembly is both straightforward about the consequences for their target audience if they join the hunt and humorous about the main goal.
+In this redesigned version of ‘The Shark Bounty Flier,’ the Tobago House of Assembly is straightforward about the consequences for their target audience if they join the hunt, but humorous about the main goal.

 We can’t control what people find funny, but we can surely lean into it. -Ciji Shippley